Humanoid Locomotion and Manipulation: Current Progress and Challenges in Control, Planning, and Learning: Introduction

 \section{Introduction}

+\moved{A humanoid robot refers to any anthropomorphic robot that resembles the form of a human~\cite{humanoid_reference}.
+Typically, a humanoid robot possesses a torso, two arms, and two legs, though the degree of anthropomorphism may vary.
+For instance, some humanoid robots feature simple hands or wheeled legs~\cite{BHR-WI_Compliant}.} \moved{The primary focus of this review is on humanoid robots that replicate human morphologies and functionalities, rather than those that closely mimic human-like visual appearance and external aesthetics. } Specifically, this survey examines bipedal humanoid robots, with an emphasis on the whole-body motion of humanoid robots instead of on the dexterous manipulation of multi-finger hands.

-Humanoid robots are well suited for executing human-level tasks, as they are built to (ideally) replicate human motions in achieving various whole-body loco-manipulation tasks, \textit{e.g.}, applications ranging from manufacturing to services, as shown in Fig.~\ref{fig:intro_figure}.
-Their anthropomorphism makes them stand out from other robot forms in terms of these human-like tasks.
-Humanoid robots can interact with humans for physical collaboration tasks, such as collaboratively moving a heavy and large table upstairs and human assistance.
+Humanoid robots are well suited for executing human-level tasks, as they are built to (ideally) replicate human motions and achieve various whole-body loco-manipulation tasks, \textit{e.g.}, applications ranging from manufacturing to services, as shown in Fig.~\ref{fig:intro_figure}.
+Their anthropomorphism makes them stand out from other robot forms in performing human-like tasks, such as payload carrying over stairs, \moved{especially in environments designed for humans.} Furthermore, humanoid robots can interact with humans for physical collaboration tasks, such as collaboratively moving a large table upstairs with human assistance.
 However, simultaneously achieving these intricate tasks while addressing highly complex robot dynamics is still challenging, let alone safe physical collaborations with humans and/or operations in unstructured environments.
-As a promising direction to solve this problem, humanoids could exploit the abundance of data available for and/or from humans to quickly acquire motor and cognitive skills.
-Therefore, leveraging human knowledge for humanoid embodiment is potentially a fast route to embodied intelligence.
+As a promising direction to solve this problem, humanoids can exploit the abundance of data collected from humans to quickly acquire motor and cognitive skills due to their human-like morphology.
+Therefore, scaling human data and computational resources for humanoid embodiment is potentially a fast route to embodied intelligence.